Leo Neugebauer

-Leo Neugebauer (born 19 June 2000) is a German multi-event track and field athlete.
-He is the German record holder in the decathlon and indoor heptathlon, World Athletics Championships gold medalist and Olympic silver medalist in the decathlon, having placed second at the 2024 Summer Olympics.
+Leo Neugebauer (/de/; born 19 June 2000) is a German multi-event track and field athlete.
+He is the German record holder in the decathlon and indoor heptathlon, World Athletics Championships gold medalist, having placed first at the 2025 World Championships, European Athletics Championships gold medalist, having placed first at the 2026 European Championships, and Olympic silver medalist in the decathlon, having placed second at the 2024 Summer Olympics.

 Early life

 Neugebauer was born in Görlitz and grew up in Stuttgart from the age of six weeks onwards.
 His mother, Diana, is from Germany, and his father, Terrance, is a football player from Cameroon.
 He has one sister.

 Neugebauer joined the athletics club LG Leinfelden-Echterdingen, south of Stuttgart.
 He moved to the University of Texas at Austin in the United States on a sport scholarship to initially study mechanical engineering in 2019, but later switched to economics.
 In early 2024 before the Paris Olympics he left LG Leinfelden-Echterdingen and joined VfB Stuttgart.